burlachenkok/exploring-python3/python_details.md

 #   integration.integrate_f_std(0.0,100.0,1000)
 ```

-## NumPy (from here)
+## NumPy

 [NumPy](http://www.numpy.org/) is the core library for scientific computing in Python.
-It provides a high-performance multidimensional array object, and tools for working with these arrays.
+It provides a high-performance multidimensional array object and tools for working with these arrays.
 If you are already familiar with MATLAB, you might find [this tutorial](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html) useful to get started with Numpy.

 Check out the NumPy reference (http://docs.scipy.org/doc/numpy/reference/) to find out much more about numpy beyond what is described below.
-You can find the full list of mathematical functions provided by numpy in: http://docs.scipy.org/doc/numpy/reference/routines.math.html.
+You can find the full list of mathematical functions provided by numpy at: http://docs.scipy.org/doc/numpy/reference/routines.math.html.

-Numpy provides various functions for manipulating arrays; you can see the full list in: http://docs.scipy.org/doc/numpy/reference/routines.array-manipulation.html.
+Numpy provides various functions for manipulating arrays; you can see the full list at: http://docs.scipy.org/doc/numpy/reference/routines.array-manipulation.html.

 Broadcasting explanation: https://numpy.org/doc/stable/user/basics.broadcasting.html.

-(If you think that Broadcasting is incorrect thing to be designed in your first place - you are not alone).
+(If you think that Broadcasting is an incorrect thing to be designed in the first place - you are not alone).

-To use `numpy` library in your project you need to:
+To use the `numpy` library in your project you need to:
 * Install it with your package manager via `pip install numpy`
 * Import numpy via `import numpy as np`

 ## Arrays
 A numpy array is a grid of values, **all of the same type**, and is indexed by a tuple of nonnegative integers.
 The number of dimensions is the rank of the array.
 The shape of an array is a tuple of integers giving the size of the array along each dimension.
-* Rank of array - is number of dimensions.
+* Rank of the array - is a number of dimensions.
 * Tensor (in Machine Learning / Deep Learning) - is a name used to describe multidimensional arrays.
-* Shape - description of dimensions for multidimensional array organized as a tuple.
-Each dimension of multi dimensional array is called as "dimension" or "axe".
+* Shape - description of dimensions for a multidimensional array organized as a tuple.
+Each dimension of a multi-dimensional array is called as "dimension" or "axe".

 We can initialize numpy arrays from nested Python lists, and access elements using square brackets:
 ```python